 1. Better Values

 With smartphone subsidies going the way of the dinosaur, you have to take a hard look at your next phone's full retail price.
-If you want an iPhone, you have three choices: the $399 iPhone SE, the $649 iPhone 6s and $749 iPhone 6s.
+If you want an iPhone, you have five choices: the $399 iPhone SE, the $649 iPhone 7, the $749 iPhone 7 Plus and last year's models: the $549 iPhone 6s and $649 iPhone 6s.

 While the SE may sound like a bargain in comparison to its big brothers, you can find a really great Android phone for much less than $400.
-You can get a solid handset like the Huawei Honor 5X, which has a 5.2-inch, 1080p display and decent Snapdragon 646 CPU, for less than $200.
-Google's Nexus 5X sells for $349 unlocked ($199 if you subscribe to Project Fi) with a full-HD display and a snappy Snapdragon 808 CPU.
-The $99 Moto E has a small, 4.5-inch, low-res screen and only 8GB of storage, but if you're really short on cash, it can serve in a pinch.
+You can get a solid handset like the Moto G4 Plus, which has a 5.5-inch, 1080p display and decent Snapdragon 617 CPU, for less than $250.
+The OnePlus 3 sells for $399 unlocked with a full-HD display, 6GB of RAM and a snappy Snapdragon 820 CPU.
+The $89 Moto E has a small, 4.5-inch, low-res screen and only 8GB of storage, but if you're really short on cash, it can serve in a pinch.

 3. Higher-res screens

-Apple's tagline for the iPhone 6s and 6s plus is "the only thing that's changed is everything," but "everything" apparently doesn't include screen resolution.
+Apple is literally years behind the competition when it comes to screen resolution.
 In 2014, the company finally released its first full-HD phone, the iPhone 6 Plus — two years after the first 1080p Android handset debuted.
-Today's iPhone 6s Plus is still stuck at 1920 x 1080, while the mainstream 6s clocks in at a mere 1334 x 750 and the iPhone SE provides only 1136 x 640 pixels.
+Today's iPhone 7 Plus is still stuck at 1920 x 1080, while the mainstream 7 clocks in at a mere 1334 x 750 -- the same exact resolutions as two years prior -- while the iPhone SE provides only 1136 x 640 pixels.

 By contrast, the Sony Xperia Z5 Premium has a 4K (3840 x 2160) display, and several mainstream Android phones like the Samsung Galaxy S7 and LG G5 offer 2560 x 1440 screens.
 This makes them better suited for high-res video viewing, reading and gaming.
-Even sub-$300 phones like the Huawei Honor 5X and Alcatel OneTouch Idol 3 come with 1080p displays.
+Even sub-$300 phones like the Moto G Plus come with 1080p displays.

 4. 3D Cameras, Advanced VR